nsoto-development/RedditChallenge/README.md

 This project utilized dotenv (.env) for configuration/secrets.
 I'm used to using it with node.js, and was curious to see how easy it would be to also utilize it in this project.

 As such, please refer to 'example.env' to supply your reddit credentials for use with the project.
 After supplying the credentials, please rename the file '.env' after saving credentials.
-The application will utilize '.env' during runtime.
+The application will automatically utilize the credentials as saved in the '.env' file during runtime.